-Current green initiatives at the Skokie Park District:
+Current green initiatives implemented at the Skokie Park District:

 Staff Environmental Action Team